🆕Webhook

 Step 3: Test Your Webhook Listener

-Once your webhook listener is set up, test it by triggering events from Extracta.ai.
+Once your webhook listener is set up, test it by triggering events from Extracta LABS.
 Confirm that:

 • The signature is validated correctly.